 Annals of Biomedical Engineering

-Lockhart, Thurmon and Stergiou, Nicholas, "New Perspectives in Human Movement Variability" (2013).
+Lockhart, Thurmon and Stergiou, Nikolaos, "New Perspectives in Human Movement Variability" (2013).
 Journal Articles.
 29.